Jak and Daxter: The Precursor Legacy: Plot

-Samos Hagai, the Green Sage and master of Green Eco, has long attempted to uncover the mysteries of the Precursors, an ancient civilization responsible for creating monoliths and harnessing Eco, the world's life energy.
+Samos, the Green Sage and master of Green Eco, has long attempted to uncover the mysteries of the Precursors, an ancient civilization responsible for creating monoliths and harnessing Eco, the world's life energy.
 He believes the answers to these mysteries lie with Jak, a boy unaware of his destiny and initially uninterested in Samos's guidance.
 Defying Samos's warnings, Jak and his friend Daxter embark on an adventure to Misty Island.
-There, they overhear two mysterious figures instructing a group of Lurkers — primate-like creatures — to search for Precursor artifacts and Eco while planning an attack on a nearby village.
+There, they overhear two mysterious figures instructing a group of primate-like Lurkers to search for Precursor artifacts and Eco while planning an attack on a nearby village.
 Jak and Daxter discover a pit of Dark Eco, a dangerous substance.
 Daxter accidentally falls into it after a confrontation with a Lurker, transforming him into an ottsel, a small, furry creature.
 Jak and Daxter return to Samos, who reveals that only Gol Acheron, a Sage who has studied Dark Eco extensively, might reverse Daxter's transformation.
 However, Gol resides far to the north, and the journey requires passing through the treacherous Fire Canyon.
-Keira, Samos's daughter, offers to lend her heat shielded Zoomer, which requires Power Cells to withstand the canyon's heat.
+Keira, Samos's daughter, offers to lend her heat shielded A-GraV Zoomer, which requires Power Cells to withstand the canyon's heat.

 While collecting Power Cells, Jak and Daxter prevent the Lurkers from breaching a Dark Eco silo on Misty Island.
 This attracts the attention of the two figures, who plot to thwart them, and they unleash a giant Lurker named Klaww in Rock Village.
 Jak and Daxter gather enough Power Cells to fuel the Zoomer's heat shield, allowing them to cross Fire Canyon and reach Rock Village.
 There, they find the Blue Sage's lab in disarray and learn that the village is being bombarded by flaming boulders.
 They collect more Power Cells to activate a levitation machine to remove a massive boulder blocking the path to Klaww, whom they defeat.
-Continuing their journey through the Mountain Pass and reaching the Volcanic Crater, they discover the Red Sage's lab in chaos, hinting at foul play.
+Continuing their journey through the Mountain Pass and reaching the Volcanic Crater, they discover the Red Sage's lab in chaos, evidently from a struggle.
 Gol and his sister Maia, the two figures from Misty Island, reveal themselves, having been corrupted by Dark Eco.
 They have kidnapped the other Sages to harness their powers and open Dark Eco silos to reshape the world.
 They boast of controlling Dark Eco, a feat even the Precursors could not achieve, and plan to use a Precursor Robot to access vast underground Dark Eco reserves.
+Samos knows that if they open the reserves, the Dark Eco will twist and destroy everything it touches.